hazardsg/atd-mkdocs-labguides/docs/eos_configuration/l3ls.md

            neighbor UpstreamSP1 route-map InboundSP1 in
         ```

-    c.
-BFD: BFD is a low-overhead, protocol-independent mechanism which
+    3. BFD: BFD is a low-overhead, protocol-independent mechanism which
         adjacent systems can use instead for faster detection of faults
         in the path between them.
 BFD is a simple mechanism which
         detects the liveness of a connection between adjacent systems,